 Bear Creek is interactive fiction, a coming-of-age story from a child’s point-of-view.
-“Looking back, it was that summer, or maybe just that one day that changed everything.”
+I’m working on the final installment of this story.

 For more about my visual art, digital and new media art, performance and social practice, community organizing, teaching, technology work, as well as employment and education history, check out the overview.